 5 Reasons Your Toddler is Waking at Night and How to Fix It

 Toddler sleep regressions have a way of dropping out of the clear blue sky.
-If you’ve experienced one, you know exactly what I mean, and also how maddening they are.
+If you’ve experienced one, you know exactly what I mean and also how maddening they are.
 One night your toddler is sleeping soundly, and the next night it’s like there’s a literal monster under the bed.
-Just when you’d gotten used to getting a full night’s sleep -- here we go again with the night wakings, in spades, toddler style.
+Just when you’d gotten used to getting a full night’s sleep -- here we go again with the night wakings, and in toddler style.
+YIKES!

 Night wakings and full on sleep regressions are normal in toddlerhood, so you are in good (exhausted) company if you’ve found yourself in high demand in the wee hours.